Laser Diode Driver Basics and Circuit Design Fundamentals

 Laser Diode Temperature Tuning

-Instability in the drive current directly lead to junction temperature swings although the time scale is somewhat slower than the direct effect of current changes.
+Unstable drive current directly leads to junction temperature swings.
+Although the time scale is slower than the direct effect of current changes.

 Understanding Dynamic Impedance and Your Driver's Forward Voltage: